kauemurakami/getx_pattern/README.md

         #  GetPage(name: Routes.HOME, page:()=> HomePage())
         # ]};
     - /core
+        - /errors
+        # error handling and classes
         - /values
             - strings.dart
+            # globally reusable strings
+            # example : enter > "Enter" on several buttons
             - colors.dart
+            # colors that can be reused throughout the application
             - /languages
+            # for applications that use internationalization, they can deposit their translation files here
                 - /from
                     - pt-br.dart
                     - en-au.dart